YoungBoy Never Broke Again: Musical style

-NBA YoungBoy has been noted for his melodic vocals and "signature aggressive punch and high energy".
+Gaulden has been described as "one of the hardest working rappers" in the music industry due to his high musical output.
 He is known for his consistency in releasing music, with his work ethic described as being of a "rapid fire pace".
-YoungBoy has released over twenty-six studio albums, EP's, and mixtapes since 2015.
-In 2023, he described his tendency to release music constantly as a "disease"."The music is therapy, but I can't stop it when I want, and the lifestyle is just a big distraction from your real purpose."
+He has released over twenty-six studio albums, EP's, and mixtapes since 2015.
+In 2023, he described his tendency to release music constantly as a "disease".The music is therapy, but I can't stop it when I want, and the lifestyle is just a big distraction from your real purpose.